NikkyArmstrong/portfolio-blog/src/posts/tdd-why-not.md

 ---
-title: "Test-Driven Development : Why Isn't Everyone Using It?"
+title: "TDD : Why Isn't Everyone Using It?"
 excerpt: "TODO: Insert summary of post"
 date: "2022-04-14"
 featured: "../images/growlithe-coder.jpg"
 featuredalt: "Growlithe the dog sitting on a chair in front of a laptop"
-tags:
+tags: tdd,gamedev
 ---

 ## What this blog is..n't